awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 }
 ```

-**YAML Automation document example**
+**YAML Automation runbook example**
-The following sample shows the contents of an Automation document, in YAML format\.
+The following sample shows the contents of an Automation runbook, in YAML format\.
 This working example of version 0\.3 of the document schema also demonstrates the use of Markdown to format document descriptions\.

 ```
 description: >-